 Most project developer needs are not for the funding system described here, but the content creation and management systems that will be needed to collaborate with developers on a global (or even interplanetary) scale.
 Fortunately, this is one area where there is much support from the free software world already.

 In the simplest case we could simply use the GForge application (the free branch of the SourceForge web application).
 Or we can extend upon any of a wide variety of CMS systems.
-For Narya (which is being written in Python) I have chosen to develop a content system based on Zope, which provides very useful structural abstractions for the job.
-I’m hedging my bet though, by providing “application views" that allow me to window other services inside the Narya framework.
+For Narya3 I have chosen to develop a content system based on Zope, which provides very useful structural abstractions for the job.
+I’m hedging my bet though, by providing “application views” that allow me to window other services inside the Narya framework.
 This would, for example, allow running GForge at least as a transitional measure.

 Unfortunately, there are some gaping holes in the available free design tools for serious hardware design.
 I hope to cover the most important ones in the next installment of this series.